openmpp/main/README_win.txt

 - web UI in your default browser at http://localhost:4040

 It is recommended to use Chrome, Firefox or Edge for ompp-ui.
-Please note Internet Explorer is significantly slower and may not work correctly.
+Please note Internet Explorer is not supported and may not work correctly.

 ========================================
 Setting the OM_ROOT environment variable